roqua/documentation/content/rom/dossier/responses.md

 `open_from`           | `string`  | An ISO 8601 formatted string that indicates when the response becomes completable, or `null` if this response is not only completable within a specific time window.
 `open_till`           | `string`  | An ISO 8601 formatted string that indicates when the response expires and is no longer completable, or `null` if this response is not only completable within a specific time window.
 `completer_type`      | `string`  | Describes for whom this response is intended.
 Can be `patient`, `professional`, `parent`, `second_parent` or `teacher`.
 More types might be added later, therefore it is advised that API consumers select the desired types, and not reject the undesired types.
+`started_at`          | `string`  | An ISO 8601 formatted string that indicates when the response was started being filled out, or `null` if this data is not available.
 `completed_at`        | `string`  | An ISO 8601 formatted string that indicates when the response was completed, or `null` if this response is not yet completed.
 `completing_url`      | `string`  | The URL that can be visited to complete this (and possibly other) response(s).
 Will be `null` if response is already completed.
 `values`              | `hash`    | Hash with key value pairs for every question in the questionnaire.
 Will be empty when the response is not completed.